eyulingo/paper-work/README.md

 # paper-work
-Some paperwork related to "yulingo" project.
+Some paperwork related to "`eyulingo`" project.